 Quantitation of cross-linked fibrin degradation products in human plasma

-If a Blue Top Tube is collected utilizing a butterfly, a Blue Discard Tube must be drawn first to remove air from the line.
+If collected utilizing a "butterfly" collection device (also known as a Safety-Lok Collection Set), an extra discard Blue Tube must be drawn first to remove air from the line.
 If this is not done, the Blue Top Tube will not be filled properly due to the vacuum in tube and a redraw will be required

-(dead space volume of the catheter) be drawn off and discarded before the coagulation tube is filled.
-For those samples collected from a normal saline lock (capped off venous port) twice the dead space volume of the catheter and extension set should be discarded.
+For samples collected from a normal saline lock (capped off venous port), twice the dead space volume of the catheter and extension set should be discarded.

 In excluding deep vein thrombosis (DVT) and pulmonary (PE): In a non-high clinical probability population, using a cutoff of 0.5 mg/L FEU, a normal (<0.5 mg/L FEU) result excludes deep vein thrombosis (DVT) and pulmonary (PE) effectively.
 (Negative predictive value is 96-100% and 97.5-100% respectively)